benyaminbeyzaie/circular_bottom_navigation/README.md

 With this controller you can read the current tab position, and set a new tab position on widget (without needing to rebuild the tree) with the widget built in animation.

-just create a new instance of controller
+Just create a new instance of controller

 ```kotlin
 CircularBottomNavigationController _navigationController =
 new CircularBottomNavigationController(selectedPos);
 ```

-then pass it in your widget
+Then pass it in your widget

 ```kotlin
 CircularBottomNavigation(